santogioia-scandit/data-capture-documentation/docs/sdks/android/id-capture/get-started.md

 ## Access a Camera

-Next, you need to create a new instance of the [Camera] class to indicate the camera to stream previews and to capture images.
-The camera settings are also configured, in this case, we use the `recommendedCameraSettings` that come withe ID Capture SDK.
+Next, you need to create a new instance of the [Camera](https://docs.scandit.com/data-capture-sdk/android/core/api/camera.html#class-scandit.datacapture.core.Camera) class to indicate the camera to stream previews and to capture images.

 ```java
 camera = Camera.getDefaultCamera(IdCapture.createRecommendedCameraSettings());